The Three Stooges: Shemp's return (1946–1955)

-Facing a shutdown

 In 1956, after other studios had abandoned short-subject production, Jules White and Columbia had the field to themselves.
 However, by this time most theaters and drive-ins were using a double-feature or even triple-feature policy, leaving no room for two-reel comedies.
 White acknowledged the trend by winding down his activities.
-He made only 14 new comedies for the 1955-56 season: eight with the Three Stooges, two with Andy Clyde, two with Wally Vernon and Eddie Quillan, and two with Joe Besser, all low-budget remakes of older comedies.
+He made only 14 new comedies for the 1955–56 season: eight with the Three Stooges, two with Andy Clyde, two with Wally Vernon and Eddie Quillan, and two with Joe Besser, all low-budget remakes of older comedies.
 White explained to historian David Bruskin, "I saw what was happening around me and realized what we were doing was repeating ourselves and, for the most part, using big chunks of previous films."
 White planned to shut down the entire department after the 1956 quota had been completed.

 Hastening White's decision was the sudden death of Shemp Howard.
 On November 22, 1955, Shemp went out with friends to a boxing match at the Hollywood Legion Stadium.
 While returning home in a taxi that evening, Shemp died of a massive cerebral hemorrhage (as confirmed by Shemp's daughter-in-law; not a heart attack, as has been reported) at the age of 60.
 Moe was stunned and contemplated disbanding the Stooges, but Columbia had promised exhibitors eight Stooge shorts for the year and only four had been completed, forcing producer Jules White to manufacture four more shorts "with Shemp".
 Old footage of Shemp was combined with new footage of Columbia supporting player Joe Palma doubling for him (see Fake Shemp).
 These last four films were Rumpus in the Harem, Hot Stuff, Scheming Schemers, and Commotion on the Ocean (all released in 1956).